bitnami/charts/bitnami/kubernetes-event-exporter/README.md

 ## Introduction

-This chart bootstraps a [kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Kubernetes Event Exporter](https://github.com/opsgenie/kubernetes-event-exporter) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites